Robb Nen: Florida Marlins (1993–1997)

+San Francisco Giants (1998–2002)

+On November 18, 1997, Nen was traded to the Giants for Mike Villano, Joe Fontenot and Mick Pageler.

 Nen was expected to fill in the closer role, a role recently vacated by Rod Beck, who left via free agency to the Chicago Cubs.
 If Beck had set the bar high for a San Francisco closer (199 saves in his seven-year tenure with the Giants), Nen would raise the bar.
 His first year yielded 40 saves with a 1.52 ERA and 110 strikeouts in 88 2/3 innings.
 As a Giant, Nen was selected to three All-Star Games (1998, 1999, 2002) and finished 4th in voting for the National League Cy Young Award and 12th in the NL MVP voting (the award went to teammate Jeff Kent), both high honors for a closer.
 The following year, Nen led the National League with 45 saves.
 The 9th inning was affectionately renamed the "Nenth" by fans.

 The Giants, the National League wild card team, and the Anaheim Angels, the American League wild card team, played a seven-game series in which Nen earned two saves.
 Behind the pitching of starter Russ Ortiz, the Giants appeared to be cruising to an easy 5–0 victory in the critical Game 6 of 2002 World Series and their first World Series title since 1954 (when they were still the New York Giants).
 In the seventh inning, however, Ortiz ran into trouble and was relieved by Felix Rodríguez.
 Rodriguez then gave up a three-run home run to the Angels' Scott Spiezio.